wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-add-interactivity-features/includes/2-add-interactivity-features-to-report.md

 > Report parameters can also be considered an interactivity feature, and can be used to customize the report layout, including grouping and sorting.

 > [!VIDEO https://www.youtube.com/embed/LInMHpTEaI0]
-> Access the video here

-## Video 19: Adding Interactive Features - Part 2	5
+## Video 19: Adding interactive features - Part 2

 In this 5-minute video, Peter Myers and Chris Finlan demonstrate adding interactive features to the table report.